HomeDev GuideAPI Reference

 5. Select Tools > NuGet Package Manager > Manage NuGet Packages for Solution to update the website to the latest Optimizely NuGet packages.

-6. In the NuGet Package manager:
+6. Set the NuGet Package manager:

 a.
 Select Updates.